 A variety of fire and life safety training programs are available to all SUNY Old Westbury employees.
 EH&S maintains a library of videotapes that are available on loan to departments, free of charge.
-Training for target audiences on fire and life safety, emergency planning, emergency evacuation and portable fire extinguisher use can be arranged on request through the Office of Environmental Health & Safety, by contacting Mr. Timothy McGarry, the Director of Facilities, at 516-876-3184 or email at mcgarryt@oldwestbury.edu.
+Training for target audiences on fire and life safety, emergency planning, emergency evacuation and portable fire extinguisher use can be arranged on request through the Office of Environmental Health & Safety, by contacting the Director of Facilities, at 516-876-3184.